beldenschroeder/vhg/README.md

 ## Environment Configuration

+Clone the _.env.example_ file and create an _.env_ file to update as needed. **Do not check your _.env_ file into source control!.
+The _.gitignore_ file, however, already ensures no files beginning with ".env" can get checked in other than the _.env.example_ file.

 The database used in this project uses Vercel's Postress database service.
 An example of how to set this up can be found at [How to Build a Fullstack App with Next.js, Prisma, and Vercel Postres](https://vercel.com/guides/nextjs-prisma-postgres#step-3-setup-prisma-and-create-the-database-schema).
 This appication hits an existing database endpoint on Vercel's database servers.

 The command